 How to Secure your Hotel Wi-Fi

-Such connections usually require you to enter information like the room number you are staying in and a password that has been provided for your particular room.
-Smaller hotels tend to have one passwords for all the rooms.
-More often than not authentication step is avoided completely before establishing a connection, making the internet connection completely open.
+Wi-Fi connections usually require you to enter information like the room number you are staying in and a password that has been provided for your particular room.
+Smaller hotels tend to have one password for all the rooms.
+Most often, authentication step before establishing a connection is avoided, making the internet connection completely open.

 In both cases, even if the authentication is put into place, the connection can be easily intercepted and breached.
 Since hotels usually have a lot of people staying in their rooms at any given time, this makes you vulnerable to data snooping and/or serious hacking by someone else in the hotel.

 Hotel Wi-Fi security is pretty lax.
 Open Wi-Fi connections makes them really open to attacks, such as identity thefts and data snooping.
 Anyone can monitor your Internet activity when you are using an open network.
 One does not even have to be really knowledgeable in hacking to snoop on your Internet activity as there are software like Wireshark that makes it absolutely easy to spy on someone’s online traffic on an unsecured network.

 Open networks do not use any kind of encryption for the data you receive and send on the Internet.
 The usage of plaintext messages, i.e. messages without any sort of encryption, makes it really simple for anyone snooping your activity to read those messages.
 This makes open Wi-FI networks of hotels hotel susceptible to hacking attacks.
 Most websites on open networks do not use a secure protocol or an ‘https’ URL, which makes monitoring one’s activity on those websites a piece of cake.
 So, sending sensitive information over such Internet connection is a recipe for disaster as anyone can intercept and read that personal information.